kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 ## List of values for variant attributes

-For all the variants (and sub-variants) we use predefined set of possible names, so we can ensure consistent and good developer/designer experience through the whole design system.
+For all the variants (and sub-variants) we use a predefined set of possible names, so we can ensure consistent and good developer/designer experience throughout the whole design system.

 ### Sizing scale

-In a difference with scale for spacing, the sizing scale is based on t-shirt sizes that we are used to from real world.
+The sizing scale in our tokens is based on t-shirt sizes that we are used to from the real world.

-We don't use the shorten variant of t-shirt sizes, because it doesn't provide a good developer experience.
-Therefore, it's possible to use following values as variants:
+The following values can be used as variants for size:

 - extra-small
 - small